User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the essential skills needed to fortify their applications against modern internet-based threats.
-The curriculum explores web vulnerabilities through practical PHP examples, extending beyond the OWASP Top Ten to cover a wide range of injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload issues, and more.
-PHP-specific vulnerabilities are categorised into standard vulnerability types, such as missing or flawed input validation, incorrect error and exception handling, misuse of security features, and time- and state-related problems.
-For the latter, the course examines attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-In every instance, participants will learn the critical techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the essential skills required to fortify applications against contemporary internet-based attacks.
+It examines web vulnerabilities through PHP-centric examples, extending beyond the OWASP Top Ten to address various injection attacks, script injections, session handling flaws, insecure direct object references, file upload issues, and more.
+PHP-related vulnerabilities are categorised into standard types such as missing or improper input validation, incorrect error and exception handling, misuse of security features, and time- and state-related problems.
+For the latter category, we explore attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
+In each case, participants will master the key techniques and functions needed to mitigate these risks.

-A significant focus is placed on client-side security, addressing vulnerabilities in JavaScript, Ajax, and HTML5.
-The course introduces key PHP security extensions, such as hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
-Best practices for hardening are discussed in the context of PHP configuration (php.ini), Apache, and general server management.
-Finally, an overview of various security testing tools and techniques is provided, enabling developers and testers to utilise security scanners, penetration testing, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+Special emphasis is placed on client-side security, addressing issues with JavaScript, Ajax, and HTML5.
+The course introduces several PHP extensions for security purposes, including hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
+We also provide guidance on hardening practices related to PHP configuration (php.ini), Apache, and the server environment at large.
+Finally, an overview of various security testing tools and techniques is provided for developers and testers, covering security scanners, penetration testing, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the introduction to vulnerabilities and the configuration practices are reinforced by a series of hands-on exercises.
-These demonstrations illustrate the impact of successful attacks, show how to apply mitigation techniques, and guide participants through the use of various extensions and tools.
+Both the introduction to vulnerabilities and configuration practices are reinforced by numerous hands-on exercises that demonstrate the consequences of successful attacks, show how to apply mitigation techniques, and introduce the use of various extensions and tools.

 Participants attending this course will